Staff awareness training is an essential part of the GDPR (General Data Protection Regulation), but do you know how it

 IT Governance offers a range of resources to help you educate staff, including books, posters and bespoke training courses.

 As with the last point, staff training shouldn’t simply be an exercise that employees sit through, with the organisation expecting everybody to remember every point that was made.
 It should be an ongoing process that forms part of your organisation’s culture.

-Engaging staff in a variety of ways is essential to that process.
-People learn in different ways: some benefit most from being told information, whereas others are better suited to more interactive methods.
-Some prefer listening, and others prefer information to be written down or represented visually.
+Engaging staff in a variety of ways is essential to that process, and people learn in different ways.
+For example, some prefer listening, whereas others prefer information to be written down or represented visually.

 Organisations should use as many of these approaches as possible.
 E-learning courses are great for interactive study, posters provide visual guides, and email updates on policies are both useful and easily accessible.

 5. Focus on behaviour, not knowledge

 The clearest example of this is phishing: most people can spot scam emails in exam settings, but when they’re at their office on a busy workday, they’re liable to click a malicious link or attachment without questioning its validity.

 To bridge the gap between knowledge and practice, organisations should contextualise what they’re teaching and create roleplays or case studies that are as realistic as possible.